polygonator-vr/polygonator-vr/_posts/2017-12-04-why-you-need-emotional-intelligence-to-succeed-in-business.md

 A real leader knows the emotions of another person better than the person himself.
 But it all starts with knowing yourself first.

 Darius Foroux is an author, entrepreneur, and podcaster.
-He writes at DariusForoux.com, where he shares ideas for living a productive life.&nbsp;
+He writes at DariusForoux.com, where he shares ideas for living a productive life.

-Originally published at dariusforoux.com.&nbsp;
+Originally published at dariusforoux.com.